kevintamls/backbase/README.md

 ## Instructions

 Run in desired terminal on Windows/macOS/Linux.
 All csv files should be in the same directory as the python file.
-FYI, processor_noComment.py acts functionally the same as processor.py but without commends in the code.
+FYI, processor_noComment.py acts functionally the same as processor.py but without comments in the code.

 First pull the repository from GitHub: